wfaultms/cintel-02-app/SHINY.md

 🚀 Rocket Tip: In the VS Code Terminal, to get the last command you ran, hit the **up arrow** key.

-🚀 Rocket Tip: in the VS Code Terminal, to accept a suggestion , hit the **right arrow** key to accept it, then ENTER to run it.
+🚀 Rocket Tip: in the VS Code Terminal, hit the **right arrow** key to accept a suggested command, then ENTER to run it.

 ## Troubleshooting